Can dogs detect diseases in people?

 HOW DOES IT WORK?

 Dogs have an incredibly strong sense of smell.
 With over 220 million scent receptors (compared to humans’ 5 million receptors), a dog’s sense of smell is anywhere from 10,000 to 100,000 times stronger than humans, according to PBS.
-Using those scent receptors, dogs can pick up on even the most miniscule shifts in the human body, and can pick up on smells that are completely undetectable to humans.
+Using those scent receptors, dogs can pick up on even the most minuscule shifts in the human body and can pick up on smells that are completely undetectable to humans.
 This is why drug-sniffing dogs and dogs on search-and-rescue teams are so vitally important.

 Dogs can also pick up on volatile organic compounds (VOCs) in the air and in other places.
-VOCs are microscopic compounds emitted into the air as a gas or liquid, which are made by both man-made and biological materials.
+VOCs are microscopic compounds emitted into the air as gas or liquid, which are made by both man-made and biological materials.
 Humans can smell some of them too, for example, when you open a can of paint and smell the fumes, you are smelling VOCs.
 For dogs, these smells are magnified and are everywhere.

 Dogs can often sniff out changes just by being near humans, but in recent years they have also been trained to sniff out trace amounts of VOCs and other compounds in human breath, blood, urine, and sweat samples.
 While the research is still being conducted to discern the accuracy of a dog diagnosing cancer in a human from a blood sample, scientists are finding that dogs may be a great resource.

 It is important to remember that different breeds are better at different things.
 Your dog may be aware of your bodily changes, especially if you and your dog share a close connection, but certain dogs have a stronger sense of smell than others.
 Most dogs who routinely detect things like cancer or low blood sugar are specially trained to sniff specific issues out.